Call for applications closed / How to apply

 Security recommendations for sending your application

 We strongly recommend that you send your application via a secure, encrypted route.
-This is why we recommend that you send your application either via the Signal messenger service or a ProtonMail account to our ProtonMail address, or alternatively in an encrypted email.
+This is why we recommend that you send your application either via the Signal messenger service or a ProtonMail account to our ProtonMail address.

 ProtonMail is an end-to-end encrypted email service.
 You can register for a free account here.
 Our address is rsf.digitalfreedom[at]protonmail.com.
 Please be aware that your email will only have end-to-end encryption if both the sender and the receiver addresses are ProtonMail addresses.